-The locations that appear in the "Select Location" drop-down menu are specified in the \${skin.dir}/spatial/named\locations.xml file.
-Each location is defined as a gml:featureMember.
-Edit the featureMember's gml:name and gml:coordinates fields to edit or add new locations.
+The locations that appear in the "Select Location" drop-down menu are specified in the locations.jsp file.
+The locations.jsp can be copied from the common spatial template into your skin directory.
+Each location is defined as an HTML <option/> tag.
+Edit the value and label to edit or add new locations.